-The Stone ConeTM and PercSys Accordion® demonstrate greater clinical success for stones located in dilated proximal ureters than other devices currently available.
-The Stone ConeTM was first described in 2001 and has subsequently become one of the most studied anti-retropulsion devices.9-14 This device consists of an outer radio-opaque carrying sheath and a 3 part inner wire.
-The cone which is made from stainless steel covered with Nitinol and molded into a spiral form is contained within a carrying catheter which when advanced allows for deployment.
-Most of the published results with the Stone ConeTM have been with pneumatic lithotripsy or electrohydraulic lithotripsy.
+contained within a carrying catheter, which when advanced, allows for deployment.
+Most of the published results with the Stone Cone have been with pneumatic lithotripsy or electrohydraulic lithotripsy.
 Desai et al preformed 50 URS procedures with no stone migration or residual fragments postoperatively.
-No patients required auxiliary procedures, however twenty six of the fifty patients had distal or mid ureteric calculi which are less prone to retropulsion.
-Paradis et al identified patients with proximal and distal ureteric calculi and compared pneumatic and electrohydraulic lithotripsy with and without the Stone ConeTM.
-None of the thirty patients who underwent URS with the Stone ConeTM required additional procedures for residual stone fragments.
-We have only used Holmium laser lithotripsy with our technique, however pneumatic lithotripsy could be successfully preformed.
-Finally, a group led by Eisner reported on the Stone ConeTM with laser lithotripsy.
-They reported a 1.5% retropulsion rate and two patients required additional procedures for fragments larger than 2mm.
-Twenty eight patients (21%) required flexible URS in addition to semirigid URS.
+No patients required auxiliary procedures, however, 26 of the 50 patients had distal or mid-ureteric calculi, which are less prone to retropulsion.
+Pardalidis et al identified patients with proximal and distal ureteric calculi and compared pneumatic and electrohydraulic lithotripsy with and without the Stone Cone.
+None of the 30 patients who underwent URS with the Stone Cone required additional procedures for residual stone fragments.
+We have only used holmium laser lithotripsy with our technique, however, pneumatic lithotripsy could be successfully performed.
+Finally, a group led by Eisner reported on the Stone Cone with laser lithotripsy.
+They reported a 1.5% retropulsion rate and two patients required additional procedures for fragments larger than 2 mm.
+Twenty-eight patients (21%) required flexible URS in addition to semi-rigid URS.
 Stone size was not included in this retrospective review.